-But among the many lessons I would learn through this practice of surrender was to view my responsibilities as a wife and mother of two young children as a divine service.
+But among the many lessons that I came to learn through this practice of surrender was viewing my responsibilities as a wife and mother of two young children as a divine service.
 Rather than spending long hours meditating and serving outside the home, I needed to learn how to perform these traditional roles in a God-reminding way, diligently practicing the presence of God and remaining “even-minded and cheerful.”
 Trying to do this well took all the energy I had.

 Same questions, different answers